ted-spence-avalara/developer-dot/_posts/2018-03-13-hs-code-search-in-rest.md

 The red boxes denote branches, green boxes are valid HS Codes, and yellow boxes represent incomplete HS Codes.
 Starting at the top with code 846693, there is one immediate, complete child HS Code and one branch.
 Beneath 846693_branch1, there are two more information branches.
 When using `/api/v2/definitions/crossborder/{country}/{hsCode}`, AvaTax returns information that fits in yellow or green boxes, but not information in the red boxes.
 These informational nodes will only appear when querying the hierarchy of a valid HS Code.

 <h2>This Seems Complicated!</h2>
-HS Code classification is understandably cmplex.
+HS Code classification is understandably complex.
 If you need help, Avalara can help you choose HS codes for your items for all the countries to which you ship.
 To learn how we can help, contact your Avalara Customer Account Manager.